aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/paragraphcollection/add/_index.md

 ## add {#iparagraphcollection}
-Adds a Paragraph to the end of collection.
+Adds a content of ParagraphCollection to the end of collection.

+### Returns

+The index at which the Paragraph has been added or -1 if there are nothing to add.

 ```python